lambdaclass/era_vm/docs/general.md

 }
 ```

-Here we are calling a function of an external contract, this should net us a `far_call` instruction on our compiled code.
+Here we are calling a function of an external contract, this should give us a `far_call` instruction in our compiled code.

-Compiling this code with `zksolc` gives us (part of) the following assembly:
+This is part of the assembly compiled with `zksolc`:

 ```assembly
 .text